 We’ve been lucky enough to experience the majority of what the city has to offer families.
 Below are our top picks when it comes to things to do with kids in Austin.

 Bullock Texas State History Museum

-First, there is the Bullock Texas State History Museum.
+First, there is the Bullock Texas State History Museum, one of the top kids activities Austin.
 This is the place to go to learn about the history and formation of the state of Texas, and if you happen to be traveling Texas on a roadschooling adventure, it is a must-see.

 The exhibits start in the 1500s and work their way to the present day.
 They are well-laid-out and, in many cases, interactive, making it an engaging place to learn about this fascinating state.